kapitainsky/handbreak-RaspberryPi/README.md

 make -j $(nproc)
 ```

 you can take a break - It takes time.
-It finishes in about 30 min on RPi 3B+, twice as long on RPi 2B+
+25 min on RPi 4.
+And many times longer on older RPi models.
 <br>
 <br>